caburke/pyodeinfer/README.md

 ### Structure

-The populationmcmc_model1.py file runs the Population MCMC algorithm on the models, prior distributions, likelihood, and data defined in the odeiner module.
+The populationmcmc_model1.py file runs the Population MCMC algorithm on the models, prior distributions, likelihood, and data defined in the odeinfer module.
 There are also model definitions for the Fitzhugh Nagumo model which is often used as a simple example for algorithms involving limit cycle oscillators.
 The prior distribution for the model parameters